-In regards to the offer and payment of prize money in competitions:
+In regards to the offer and payment of prize money or goods in kind in competitions.
+Prize money referred to in these rules can be replaced with goods in kind to an equivalent value:

-- a) all prize money and prizes are made to the owner/s of the horse/pony - b) in the following Official events, if an entry fee is charged, then prize money or goods in kind must be given to at least the first three placings and the value of the last prize must not be less than the entry fee: - · Australian Championships - State Championships - Regional Championships - c) at all other events the payment and amount of prize to be paid is at the discretion of the OC and: - · the details regarding number of prizes is at the discretion of the OC - the payment of prize money to horses and ponies may be different - OCs that intend paying prize money should make this intention known in the schedule - d) prize money must be awarded according to the schedule
+- a) all prize money and prizes are made to the owner/s of the horse/pony.
+It is the responsibility of the owner to ensure the correct banking details for prize money are provided at the time of entry. - b) in the following Official events, if an entry fee is charged, then prize money or goods in kind to the value of the prize money must be given as per rule c) - · Australian Championships - State Championships - c) prize money/goods in kind to be allocated on the basis of 1 for every 5 starters e.g. 35 starters, prize money/goods in kind to at least 7th place with 3rd place being no less than the entry fee. - d) If less than five starters, the prize money is at the discretion of the OC and details must be included in the schedule. - e) first prize must not exceed one third of the total value of the prize money, except for special competitions as defined in the schedule. - f) at all other events the payment and value of prize to be paid is at the discretion of the OC and: - the details regarding number of prizes is at the discretion of the OC - the payment of prize money/goods in kind to horses and ponies may be different - OCs that intend paying prize money/goods in kind should make this intention known in the schedule - g) prize money must be awarded according to the schedule